sczy111/Bible-search-program/README.md

 ### How to Use:
 1. Download the source code.
-2. Run `main.py` to execute the program.
+2. Run `main.py` which is Chinese version or `main_en.py` which is English version to execute the program.
 > **Notes**:
 > - Ensure you have Python installed on your system before running the program.
 > - The program may require minor modifications if you use a different directory structure or system setup.